pangqiao/study/Hided/Python/MagicMethod/MagicMethod.md

 object.__reduce__()
 When the Pickler encounters an object of a type it knows nothing about — such as an extension type — it looks in two places for a hint of how to pickle it.
 One alternative is for the object to implement a __reduce__() method.
 If provided, at pickling time __reduce__() will be called with no arguments, and it must return either a string or a tuple.

 If a string is returned, it names a global variable whose contents are pickled as normal.
-The string returned by __reduce__() should be the object’s local name relative to its module; the pickle module searches the module namespace to determine the object’s module.
+The string returned by __reduce__() should be the object's local name relative to its module; the pickle module searches the module namespace to determine the object's module.

 When a tuple is returned, it must be between two and five elements long.
 Optional elements can either be omitted, or None can be provided as their value.
 The contents of this tuple are pickled as normal and used to reconstruct the object at unpickling time.
 The semantics of each element are: